-These follow-up questions and activities are designed to extend learning and deepen understanding of the ?lm and its themes.
+These follow-up questions and activities are designed to extend learning and deepen understanding of the film and its themes.
 They relate to several curriculum expectations, especially in life sciences and citizenship, and provide opportunities for cross-curricular connections in geography, social studies, civics, health, language, the arts, media and environmental studies.
 Students are called on to use a variety of skills, including: research, critical thinking, problem solving, communication, map and document analysis.
 Some activities are more appropriate than others for younger students, but may be adapted to suit most grade levels.

 Response to the Film